Carnival Celebrations In The Caribbean: The Complete 2023 Calendar

 Photo credit: John de la Bastide/Shutterstock.com

-Carnival is a celebration of beauty, as seen in the vivid colors surrounding the event.
+Carnival is a celebration of beauty, as seen in the vivid colours surrounding the event.
 Women and even men in the region pay great attention at this time to looking their best.
 Some people go on strict diets and exercise for months leading up to the major events just so they can look stunning on the big day.
 While some people prefer to just throw on a costume and have a good time, others prefer to look glittery and gorgeous while feting the day away.
-Either way, carnival in the Caribbean is a good time, so make sure you take lots of photos to memorialize this once in a lifetime event!
+Either way, carnival in the Caribbean is a good time, so make sure you take lots of photos to memorialise this once in a lifetime event!

 Disclaimer: All information on this blog page may change at any time without prior notice.
 Take into consideration the exact carnivale dates might change from year to year, which influences the accuracy of the information.
 Sandals will not be liable for loss or inconvenience arising from the use of this information.